kwakuoowusu/twitter/README.md

-# Project 4 - twitter
+# Project 4 - twittah

 **twitter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).